-Teaching students with SEN/D is a whole school response.
-Central to the work of every teacher and subject is a continuous cycle of planning, teaching, assessment and evaluation that takes account of the wide range of abilities, aptitudes and interests of the students.
+Teaching students with SEN/D is a whole school responsibility.
+Central to the work of every teacher and subject is a continuous cycle of planning, teaching, assessment and evaluation that takes into account the wide range of abilities, aptitudes and interests of the students.
 The majority of students at Dormers Wells High School learn and progress through these differentiated arrangements.